Flank/flank-dashboard/metrics/ci_integrations/docs/features/supported_storage_version/01_supported_storage_version.md

 # Non-Goals
 > Identify what's not in scope.

-This document does not describe the way of storing the storage and supported storage versions.
+This document does not describe the way of storing the storage metadata and supported storage versions.
 See [Storing Storage Metadata](https://github.com/platform-platform/monorepo/blob/ci_integrations_supported_database_version_doc/metrics/docs/01_storing_storage_metadata.md) document to get more info about these details.

 # Design
 > Explain and diagram the technical design